 ‘The Global Survivors’ Forum is a great platform for us to raise our voice.
 It’s high time for our experiences to be shared and utilised to prevent other survivors from facing the same challenges’ – India

 ‘I thought I have been through the worst but today I have learned that many other women went through the same or even worst situations.
 I don’t feel alone anymore.’ – Sierra Leone

 ‘We will come together, fight together and bring an end to this crime together ‘ – India

 ‘A survivor is someone who doesn’t let their pain take over their life.
 They can let it go, turn it into fuel and power.’ – Thailand

-Meet some of the inspiring advocates and experts participating in the Global Forum:
+Meet some of the inspiring advocates and experts who took part in the 2016 Global Forum: